lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 $ sudo do-release-upgrade
 Please install all available updates for your release before upgrading.

+# Clean the apt cache.
+$ sudo rm -rf /var/lib/apt/lists/*

 # Replace entries in sources files.
 $ sudo sed -i "s/old-releases/archive/g" /etc/apt/sources.list /etc/apt/sources.list.d/*.list

 # These 3 echo commands are for making sure you really have the correct entries even the above should have done the trick.
 # Can also use any editor you want if that makes you feel more comfy.